rldai/project-euler-hints-python/README.md

 ### Crediting

 I will do my best to credit every idea in each walkthrough without making things cluttered.
-The first 10 problems have "overviews" on Project Euler, which unlock after entering the numerical answer in the website.
+Some of the problems have "overviews" on Project Euler, which unlock after entering the numerical answer in the website.
 They are also done in a walkthrough format, but they do not have spoiler-tags.
 They deserve massive credit for inspiring the walkthough format as well as the solutions.
 In addition to myself and Project Euler, I will get ideas from the Project Euler forum, blogs, other GitHub repos, etc. If sources other than myself are used, they will be credited.
 I did not necessarily copy and paste from them either.
 I will consolidate all solutions into the same format, using the same variable names, etc. to make it easier to follow for a reader.

 ### Runtime